Center Street Branch: History

 The Pennsylvania Railroad continued to maintain a freight station on River Street in Newark, immediately west of the new main line and the Market Street passenger station.
 The elevation of the main line through Newark in 1904 eliminated the connection on the western end.
 The Center Street Bridge over the Passaic was rebuilt as a double-deck bridge in 1911 to accommodate the electric rapid transit trains of the Hudson and Manhattan Railroad (now PATH), which traveled over an elevated right-of-way from Manhattan Transfer to Park Place station, a block southwest of the Center Street Branch tracks.
 The new Pennsylvania Station in Newark opened in 1935, replacing Market Street station, and the Hudson and Manhattan moved its Newark terminus there in 1937 with the closure of Manhattan Transfer.
 The upper span was rebuilt to handle road traffic and for a time was designated as New Jersey Route 158.

 Prior to 1976, service over the bridge was abandoned leaving the track in Harrison as the remainder of the line.
 This was conveyed to Conrail in 1976, following the Penn Central Transportation bankruptcy.
 The Center Street Branch remained part of Conrail Shared Assets Operations after the 1999 Conrail split.

+In 2026, much of the abandoned trackage, running through parking lots, along New Jersey Railroad Avenue was torn up.